+Mughal empire family tree, who ruled India.
 The Mughal period can be called second classical age of northern India.
 In its cultural development, the Indian traditions were amalgamated with the Turko-Iranian culture that was brought to the country by the Mughals.
 The Mughal rulers of India kept close contacts with Iran.
-Here is Mughals Family Tree.
+Here is the Mughals family tree.

 - Babar, founder of the Mughal dynasty, was the king of Kabul.